 In the New Testament, Jesus never deals directly with the issue of slavery one way or the other in his teachings.
 It should also be noted that the Greek word doulos (Strong's Concordance #G1401), translated "servant," can mean "slave," however, or vice versa.

-It is only recently that the Islamic world officially abolished slavery even as the West has done.
-The Islamic (Arab) world received (through East Africa) a number of bondslaves generally estimated to number as many as those sent across the Atlantic in the better known West African trade.
+It is only in fairly recent times that the Islamic world officially abolished slavery even as the West has done.
+The Islamic (Arab) world received (through East Africa) a number of bond slaves generally estimated to number as many as those sent across the Atlantic during the well-known West African trade.
 Saudi Arabia only officially abolished the practice around 1962 or so, ironically about the same time Malcom X visited Mecca!